alexleblanc17/GlobalStorage/README.md

 # GlobalStorage

 #### Preface
-This is a complete WIP, but basically I was tired with all of the state managment solutions out there, they are either over engineered, not performant enough, or too disconected from the code.
+I was tired with all of the state managment solutions out there, they are either over engineered, not performant enough, or too disconected from the code.
 It feels like with most solutions out there you are fighting with the state management to make it work with the code or you run into performance issues eventually. `GlobalStorage` sets out to solve this.

 ## What is `GlobalStorage`?
 `GlobalStorage` is a state management solution that is intended to be used with any framework, or no framework at all.
 Currently it is focused towards modern React that uses Hooks, but if you'd like to open a PR so help expand support, that is more than welcome :)